 The telescope design that Galileo championed is not the one that is used in astronomical telescopes today.
 The Galilean telescope fell out of favour with astronomers shortly after Galileo's death [_1_] .
-Modern refracting telescopes are based on a design proposed by Johannes Kepler in 1611 but first constructed by Father Christopher Scheiner some time between 1613 and 1617 (see Timeline of the Telescope).
-The Galilean design used in early telescopes was discarded largely because the Kepler/Scheiner telescope provided a dramatic improvement in the field of view .
+Modern refracting telescopes are actually based on Johannes Kepler's design.
+But Kepler never built a telescope.
+The first Keplerian telescope was built by a Jesuit priest, Christopher Scheiner, some time between 1613 and 1617 (see Timeline of the Telescope).
+The Galilean design used in early telescopes was discarded largely because the Kepler/Scheiner telescope provided a dramatic improvement in the field of view.
 The image below shows the fields of view of a 20 power Galilean telescope and a 20 power Kepler/Scheiner telescope.
 The outside perimeter is the field of view of a Kepler-Scheiner telescope and the small lense in the center of the image is the field of view of the Galilean telescope [_2_] .
 As the power of these telescopes is increased the field of view decreases correspondingly.
 At higher powers, the field of view of the Galilean telescope would be so narrow that it would be effectively useless.

 When Scheiner built the first modern astronomical telescope he was doing what any other scientist of his time could have done, but didn't.
 In Dioptrice, Kepler had discussed a telescope design with a positive ( convex or plano-convex) eyepiece.
 The earliest telescopes typically had convex objectives and concave eyepieces.
 The alternative proposed by Kepler had one major drawback; the resulting image would be upside-down.
 There was nothing in Kepler's work to suggest that his design would exhibit two important advantages over other early telescopes; it dramatically improved the field of view and that it allowed the use of measuring devices.
 This was to be discovered only by actually implementing the design [_3_] .